djcooke/compendium/_potd_171_enemies/wisent.md

   MCH:
     difficulty: Easy
     notes:
-      - 'Very dangerous with no abilities as you can''t prevent draw-in, interrupt the AoE, or burst it down quickly'
+      - 'Very dangerous with amnesia enchantment as you can''t prevent draw-in, interrupt the AoE, or burst it down quickly'
+  PLD:
+    difficulty: Easy
+    notes:
+      - 'Make sure to interrupt Horroisonous Blast.
+Avoid if you have amnesia enchantment'
   RDM:
     difficulty: Medium
     notes: